Last Updated on

 And once your baby is done eating hold them in an upright position or try to have them propped up for at least 30 minutes after they eat.

-- Sleep Solutions for Babies with Reflux
+6. Sleep Solutions for Infant Reflux

 Many pediatricians recommend elevating a baby’s crib to help them sleep at more of an incline rather than flat on their back which can cause reflux issues to become worse.
 By having your baby’s head of the bed elevated, the contents of their stomach can relax and stay down with the help of gravity.